nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 > * `redo` **ONLY** support add, edit, delete, done, clear and undo command.

-### Reset saved data
-Reset the applcation data. iManager can completely erase the saved data and start with a "clean" state.
-Application will be saved in the default save directory under project root folder.
-When the application is reset, it **CANNOT** be restored.

-Format: `reset`

 ### Save
 #### Saving the data
-The application data is saved to the hard disk automatically after any command that changes the data.
+iManager automatically save data to the hard disk whenever a command modifies the data.
 There is no need to save manually.

 #### Changing the save location
 Change the save directory.
-The application data is saved to a file named "iManager.txt" under the project root folder by default or when the file path is yet specified.
-You can change the location by specifying the file path as a command argument.
-A new save file will be created automatically if the directory given is valid.
+The application data is save to a file named "iManager.txt" under the project root folder by default or when the file path is yet specified.
+You can change the location by specifying the file path as a command argument. iManager automatically creates a new save file if the input directory is valid.

 Format: `saveto FILEPATH`

-> * FILEPATH must be valid
+> * FILEPATH must be valid.
-> * `cd` will tell you the current location of the save data.
+> * `cd` will tell you the current location of the saved data.

 Examples:
+* `saveto C:\Users\Computing\Desktop\CS2103`
 * `cd`

-* `saveto C:\Users\Computing\Desktop\CS2103`
+#### Reset saved data
+Reset the application data.
+Saved data will be completely erase; iManager will start with a "clean" state.
+The default save directory will be use.
+Erased data **CANNOT** be restored.

+Format: `reset`

 ### Exiting the application
 Exits the application.